...

 We also have included a compensation calculator for you to have a look through and use to help estimate your claim.
 You can also call our advisors so they can value your claim for free.

-In the compensation table below, we’ve used examples of figures from the latest Judicial College Guidelines (JCG), which were produced in April 2022.
+In the compensation table below, we’ve used examples of figures from the latest Judicial College Guidelines (JCG).

 Material Damages